experimentarium/times/docs/part-2/06-equations.md

 EQ\_FIXCOST(y), \quad y \leq EOH
 $$

-The figure of the example shows that payments made in year *y* may come from investments made at periods before $T(y)$, at $T(y)$ itself, or at periods after $T(y)$.
+The figure of the example shows that payments made in year $y$ may come from investments made at periods before $T(y)$, at $T(y)$ itself, or at periods after $T(y)$.
 Note that the cost attribute is multiplied by two factors: the *SHAPE*, which takes into account the vintage and age of the technology, and the *MULTI* parameter, which takes into account the pure time at which the cost is paid (the notation below for *SHAPE* and *MULTI* is simplified: it should also specify that these two parameters are those pertaining to the *FOM* attribute).

 $${FIXCOST(y) =
 }{\sum_{t \in MILESTONYR \cup PASTYEARS}^{}{INDIC(1.a)} \times \sum_{v = Max\left\{ M(t) - D(t) + 1,y - TLIFE_{t} + 1 \right\}}^{Min(M(t),y)}\left( \frac{VAR\_ NCAP_{t}}{D(t)} + NCAP\_ PASTI_{t} \right)